Tuesday, January 13, 2026

 White-eyed muses catching what the winds bring,

-Their black bodies shadow the water, giver of life
+Their black bodies shadows on the water, giver of life

 That flows everywhere the ear can hear,

-Ripples like the dragon scales of reality as they bend.
+Ripples like the dragon scales of reality as it bends.

 Busts of poets surround the horti’s geometrical shrubs,